schcs/AtiyahBottFormula/README.md

 # AtiyahBottFormula

+This project is being continued in this repository: https://github.com/mgemath/AtiyahBott.jl/.

 This package contains an implementation of the Atiyah-Bott residue formula in the Julia language.
 The theory behind the package is described in the paper
 "Effective computations of the Atiyah-Bott formula" by Giosuè Muratore e Csaba Schneider (https://arxiv.org/pdf/2105.11183.pdf).